steniols/nestjs-contacts-crud/README.md

 ## Description

-Um simples CRUD de contatos utilizando o NestJS com Sqlite.
+A contacts CRUD API using NestJS and TypeORM

 ## Installation